kedwards/abow/README.md

-ABOW by LivITy Linux
+ABOW by LivITy
 ====================
 Created by LivITy Consulting Ltd.

-A script to assist in building a linux toolset on windows using Babun with Ansible installed.
+A windows bootloader script to assist in building a linux toolset on windows using Babun.